Coqueiro/trails-fc-simulator/README.md

 The simulator automatically enforces all Trails FC orbment rules:

-1. **Family Restriction**: No two quartz of the same family on the same orbment
+1. **Family Restriction**: No two quartzes of the same family on the same orbment
 2. **Blade Limit**: Maximum one Blade-type quartz per line (shared slot exempt)
 3. **Shield Limit**: Maximum one Shield-type quartz per line (shared slot exempt)
 4. **Slot Restrictions**: Some slots only accept quartz of a specific element